 Management assesses its exploration and evaluation assets for impairment indicators at the end of each reporting period.
-Such assessment is based on the facts and circumstances for each project, which includes a status report regarding the Company's intentions for the undeveloped property.
-If the carrying amount of an asset exceeds its recoverable amount, the asset is impaired and an impairment loss is recognized in the consolidated statement of operations.
+Such assessment is based on the facts and circumstances for each project, which considers the Company's intentions for a property.
+If any impairment indicator exists, an estimate of the recoverable amount is undertaken.
+If the asset's carrying amount exceeds its recoverable amount, an impairment loss is recognized in the statement of loss and comprehensive loss.